 Sargent, who is the founder and principal of Winthrop Capital, which provides financial and strategic solutions to a wide range of clients, will be the majority shareholder in the company and will have two additional partners who will along with him comprise the leadership team.

 The sale price for the proposed transaction was not divulged.
-Sargent will serve as the transportation company’s Chairman/CEO.
-He will be joined in the management/leadership team by John Cogliano former Massachusetts Secretary of Transportation and Chairman and CEO of the Massachusetts Turnpike Authority, and Paul Fuerst, of Fuerst & Associates, P.C., a CPA tax advisory firm with offices in Norwood and Boston, MA.
+Sargent will serve as the transportation company’s chairman/CEO.
+He will be joined in the management/leadership team by John Cogliano former Massachusetts Secretary of Transportation and chairman and CEO of the Massachusetts Turnpike Authority, and Paul Fuerst, of Fuerst & Associates, P.C., a CPA tax advisory firm with offices in Norwood and Boston.

 Sargent said that, while the three companies will still operate independently, he anticipates greater integration of their services so that Plymouth & Brockton and its sister companies will become an even stronger, regional transportation company.